mnz1988/stable-diffusion-guide/README.md

 1. Run the program.
 You will see a few options.
 First, turn on **medvram** and **xformers**.
 You may skip medvram if you have 12 or more GB of VRAM.

-1. Set your *Additional Launch Options* to: `--opt-channelslast --no-half-vae` .
+1. Set your *Additional Launch Options* to: `--opt-channelslast --no-half-vae --theme dark` .
 Any extra options should be separated by spaces.
     * If your graphics card has less than 8 GB of VRAM, add `--opt-split-attention-v1` as it may lower vram usage even further.
     * If you want to run the program from your computer but want to use it in another device, such as your phone, add `--listen`.
 After launching, use your computer's local IP in the same WiFi network to access the interface.
     * Full list of possible parameters [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)